Japan

 Stuffed and satisfied, I venture out into Kanazawa’s Katamachi district to check out the vibes of the night in this Samurai town.
 I find myself in Chuo Mishokugai, a labyrinth of tiny bars and restaurants, each with its own style.
 These little hideaways offer everything from rare sake to French potato gratin.
 Why am I in Japan, eating potato gratin in a bar the size of a closet?
 I don’t know, but the blend of East-meets-West in these quirky corners just works.
 The night ends with me arm in arm with a sake dealer trying to teach him Johnny Cash’s Folsom Prison Blues.

 The next day dawns too soon, and after a refreshingly deep sleep at Kanazawa Sainoniwa Hotel, I’m off to try my hand at the Kaga Yuzen art of kimono design.
 Kaga Yuzen is a silk dyeing technique from the Edo period, known for its detailed naturalistic designs.
-My brush strokes, however, make it clear that I’m no artist, and my “masterpiece” won’t be gracing any boutique any time soon.
+My brush strokes, however, make it clear that I’m no artist, and my “masterpiece” won’t be gracing a boutique any time soon.
 But for a guy that can barely draw a stick man, I’m pretty chuffed.

 The samurai culture of Kanazawa pulls me in next with a Kyudo lesson, the Japanese martial art of “archery”, but it isn’t just archery; it’s an art form, every movement calculated, from gripping the bow to releasing the arrow.
 We’re dressed in traditional Kyudo clothing and my teacher, a reserved but determined master, reminds me several times as I pull back the bow like a giant Japanese Robin Hood, “This is not archery!”
 I then shoot my first two Ya’s (arrows) into the roof.